alexmgl/alexmgl/README.md

 ## About Me

-Data Scientist and Python Developer portfolio optimisation, and risk modeling.
+Data Scientist and Python Developer with experience in portfolio optimisation and risk modeling.

 ## Technical Skills